giry-dev/mangrove-docs/docs/developers/terms/maker-contract.md

 hoverText: A maker contract is a smart contract that is bound to a smart offer posted on Mangrove.
 ---

-A _maker contract_ is a smart contract that is bound to a %%smart offer|smart-offer%% posted on Mangrove.
+A _maker contract_ is a smart contract that is bound to a [smart offer](/docs/developers/terms/smart-offer.md) posted on Mangrove.
 It is the contract that is called by Mangrove should the offer be matched during a [taker order](../contracts/technical-references/taking-and-making-offers/taker-order/README.md).

-In addition to implementing the %%offer logic|offer-logic%% it must provide public functions to post and update offers on Mangrove.
+In addition to implementing the [offer logic](/docs/developers/terms/offer-logic.md) it must provide public functions to post and update offers on Mangrove.

 ## References